wojciechmarek/my-computer/README.md

 # My Tech Stack

-This page contains a loose set of programs, extensions, libraries, and CLI commands I like to use in my daily work.
+This repository contains a loose set of programs, extensions, libraries, and CLI commands I like to use in my daily work.

 ## Table of Contents